Square’s Brief History – The App and Square Reader

 Options for Online Appointment Scheduling

 There very well could be over 100 competitors to Square Appointments.
 Just check out this list from Capterra.com to get an idea of how many there are.
+You can also look at this post from FitSmallBusiness.com highlighting Acuity Scheduling, 10to8, and Bookeo along with a chart of the top 8 in their opinion.
 Here area a few I have had some personal experience with:

 - Bookeo: Not as pretty as Square, but highly functional and get’s the job done.